Back to text menu | Back to clickable plan | Back to topic (baths)

 Several phases can be distinguished, on the basis of inscriptions and brick stamps.
 All masonry is opus latericium, with the exception of the last phase, which also has some opus vittatum.

-Some floors were decorated with black-and-white mosaics with geometrical motifs.
+Some floors were decorated with black-and-white mosaics with geometric motifs.
 In the sweating room (16) the ibis is depicted.
 At the end of the fourth century the walls and floors of many rooms were decorated with marble, often re-used material, carrying inscriptions.
 The walls had marble revetment to a height of approximately three meters, with plaster above.

 Many statues were found in the baths, but it is often uncertain whether they belong to the building.
 This seems likely however for statues of Hygieia and Aesculapius (deities of health), for a statue of Fortuna (from the same workshop as the statue of Hygieia), and for the heads of a pugilist and an athlete, referring to the physical exercise or contests that took place in the palaestra.
 An imago clipeata that once held a portrait may have been placed in the baths in honour of a beneficiary.